HammadsGit/my-fitnesspal-website/README.md

 - **Security Enhancements:** Addresses potential security and privacy issues through careful design and Flask-Login integration.

 ## Getting Started
-To explore the 3D Rocket Simulation and Visualization Project, visit the website at [zeos5eek.herokuapp.com](https://zeos5eek.herokuapp.com).
+To explore the My fitnesspal website, visit the website at [zeos5eek.herokuapp.com](https://zeos5eek.herokuapp.com).
 Here, you can register an account, start tracking your nutrition and exercise, and take advantage of the various features designed to support your fitness journey.

 ## Acknowledgments
 Special thanks to all the open-source projects and libraries that have made this project possible, and to Heroku for hosting the application.